zhuzhile08/assignment-k-means-clustering/README.md

 # assignment-k-means-clustering
-School assignment about the k-means clustering algorithm
+School assignment on the k-means clustering algorithm